jaellozano/jaellozano.github.io/_pages/about.md

 permalink: /about/
 header:
  image: "images/valerieandherweekofwonders2.png"
  I'm a student of philosophy.
-My main research interests include: history and philosophy of science (physics, logic and mathematics), environmental humanities, metaphysics and epistemology.
+My main research interests include: history and philosophy of science.